Trifox WT11 Review: Affordable and with Potential, but…

 Trifox WT11 box came scratch-free

-I don’t fully understand why Trifox doesn’t have branded box.
+I don’t fully understand why Trifox doesn’t have a branded box.
 Building a brand is important for success in today’s competitive market.
-This is a (big) missed opportunity.
+I think this is a (big) missed opportunity.
+Based on the packing and the included protection, I didn’t expect any issues with the wheels.

 Trifox WT11 wheels seamingly safely packed in the box.